 Five lessons a Christian military spouse knows:

-- Religion is always a community: No matter what faith you practice, it is usually celebrated with others.
+Right now, churches are closed, but that doesn’t mean the connections go away.
+No matter what faith you practice, it is usually celebrated with others.
 This community can be a huge blessing to Christian military spouses when they arrive at a new duty station.
 If you stop by the local church or prayer group, you may immediately be invited to a few events and find yourself some new friends.
 Catholics have an added bonus–they can find a Catholic church anywhere in the world, and it will celebrate the same Mass they recognize from home.
 This was useful when we lived in Europe.
 I have attended church in several different languages, but I always knew what was happening and felt like part of the community.

 I heard this at church recently in regards to the suffering of Christ on the cross.
-I realized it is also true for the stress and anxiety surrounding deployments.
-There is physical and mental anguish when you are separated from your loved one and don’t know when you will hear from them or if they are ok.
+I realized it is also true for the stress and anxiety surrounding deployments… and for dealing with the burdens of COVID-19 restrictions.
+There is physical and mental anguish when you are separated from your loved one and don’t know when you will hear from them or if they are okay.
 The only thing that can make this burden lighter is trust.
 I can trust that he is well trained and prepared for war.
 I can trust in his team and his unit.
 I must have faith in his commanders and trust that they will give good orders.
 I have to trust that he is safe and that I will see him again.
 Faith is the only thing that makes sense out of the suffering of deployments for a Christian military spouse.

-- We are in the world, not of it: In the Bible, Christians are reminded that even though they live in the world, they are not made for this earthly life.
+In the Bible, Christians are reminded that even though they live in the world, they are not made for this earthly life.
 They are made for heaven.
 That is part of the reason Christians are encouraged not to focus on earthly treasure, titles, fame, and glory–they are only passing through this world, and those things won’t be important in heaven.
 Christian military spouses can relate to this.
 Whenever you move to a new base, you may live in the town, but you know that you are not from the town.
 In fact, you will probably leave it behind in a few years.
 We learn not to invest in souvenirs that can be easily broken during a move.
 Military spouses know from experience that people are worth more than things.
 This is one of Christianity’s tougher lessons, but military spouses learn it automatically after a few PCS moves.